musaatalay1/dokku-php-example/README.md

 you need to commit the composer.lock file. to update you will need to run a composer update if you would like to update slim and then deploy.

+the .json is set to 2.*. last time i updated this lock was set to 2.4.3. if you want to upgrade to the lastest version of slim you will need to rebuild the lock file with composer.

 todo:

-1. decide on what version of slim?
-2.* ok?
-2. need to move the app to a subfolder to prevent people from pulling down config.
+1. need to move the app to a subfolder to prevent people from pulling down config.
 While this is open source it's not super important but would be a best practice.